k-capehart/blog/content/posts/go-salesforce/index.md

 - Connected App Name: Go Client
 - Contact Email: [your own email]
 - Enable OAuth Settings: TRUE
-- Callback URL: https://[your sfdc domain]/services/oauth2/token
+- Callback URL: https://[YOUR SF DOMAIN]/services/oauth2/token
 - Selected OAuth Scopes: Manage user data via APIs (api)
+- Enable Client Credentials Flow: TRUE

 ![Connected app with basic details information filled out out](../../../assets/img/third_post/connected_app1.png)
 ![Connected app with API details filled out out](../../../assets/img/third_post/connected_app2.png)

 Click "Save", then click on "Manage" and "Edit Policies".
-Under "Client Credentials Flow", set the "Run As" user to the user that should be assigned the flow.
+Under "Client Credentials Flow", set the "Run As" user to the user that should be authenticated.

 ![Selecting a running user for client credentials flow](../../../assets/img/third_post/running_user1.png)

-Click "Save", and then return to View page of the Connected App in App Manager.
-Note down the Consumer Key and Consumer Secret by clicking on "Managed Consumer Details".
+Click "Save", and then return to the View page of the Connected App in App Manager.
+Note down the Consumer Key and Consumer Secret by clicking on "Manage Consumer Details".

 ### 2. Create a new Go Module and connect to Salesforce